GuiSilva122/CMSTweets/README.md

 You have two options to deploy the application:

-Markup : 1.
-You can use the folder CMSTweetsPubDependent:
+1. You can use the folder CMSTweetsPubDependent:
-            1 This folder already contain the application published.
+   1. This folder already contain the application published.
-            2 Configure the appsettings.json as in the Configuring section.
+   2. Configure the appsettings.json as in the Configuring section.
-            3 Open the CMSTweets.exe file.
+   3. Open the CMSTweets.exe file.
 2. You can publish the application in Visual Studio:
-            1 Configure the configure the appsettings.json as in the Configuring section 2 Select Build > Deploy Solution.
+   1. Configure the configure the appsettings.json as in the Configuring section
+   2. Select Build > Deploy Solution.

 ## Built With